 The discount rate used to measure the total pension liability was 7.15%.
-This discount rate is not adjusted for administrative expenses.
-The fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
+The projection of cash flows used to determine the discount rate assumed that contributions from plan members will be made at the current member contribution rates and that contributions from employers will be made at statutory required rates, actuarially determined.
+Based on those assumptions, the Plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return for those pension plans' investments were applied to all periods of projected benefit payments to determine the total pension liability.